-TO: Dave Loveland, AICP DATE: March 22, 2016
+TO: Dave Loveland, AICP DATE: April 18, 2016 $ \longrightarrow $

-Director of Community Development
+Director of Community Development -

-FROM: Tony Palermo, AICP
+FROM: Tony Palermo, AICP lant

-Senior Planner, Zoning
+Senior Planner, Zoning int.

+$\langle \rangle$

 RE: Social Services - Land Development Code (LDC) Amendments

 Per your direction, I'd like to provide you with additional analysis of the regulation of Social Services in Lee County both county-wide and as it pertains to the North Fort Myers Community.